mhoye/muditanist/README.md

 This thing:

 - adds an icon to the toolbar
 - detects whether or not a site has a contribute.json file in its root dir, e.g http://mozilla.org/contribute.json
-- changes to a suitably representative icon - A bolt, maybe?
+- lights up the icon
 - Presents the suitably styled and html-ified contents of that contribute.json file when clicked.

-- Mike Hoye,
+Mike Hoye,
-  mhoye@mozilla.com
+,hoye@mozilla.com